NihalGadkari99/Internsavy/README.md

 # Developed and deployed a Portfolio Web Application on AWS
-# Devlopment
+# Development
-Devloped the whole portfolio website using HTML,CSS and JS.
+Developed the whole portfolio website using HTML,CSS and JS.
 # Deployment
 We will directly connect to the VM through the AWS platform After connecting with the Instance, we will run the following commands on the console: